andrewferrier/wrapping.nvim/README.md

 }
 ```

-(the list above is the default list).
+(the list above is the default list; if you are aware of other filetypes
+supported by NeoVim which are typically treated as text, please [open an
+issue](https://github.com/andrewferrier/wrapping.nvim/issues/new) so we can add
+it to this default list).

 If you set `auto_set_mode_filetype_allowlist`) to `{}`, you can instead
 set `auto_set_mode_filetype_denylist` to a list of filetypes, and any files